Triple Helix Career Panel

 This panel discussion will explore what employers expect of graduate degree holders, the skills they need and how we create opportunities for graduate degree holders to stay and work in San Antonio.

-Dr. Kathi Light, Provost, University of the Incarnate Word
+- Dr. Thomas Evans, President, University of the Incarnate Word

 — by Sylvester Johnson, Chief Accounting Officer at Whataburger Headquarters, who discusses the critical skills advanced degree holders bring to a competitive workforce.

 — by Carolyn Castillo, Deputy Director–Administrative and Instructional Services, ESC Region 20, speaking about the opportunities for teachers with advanced graduate education in the high school classroom.

 — by David Marquez, Executive Director, Bexar County Economic Development, who emphasizes the importance of advanced degrees and a well-educated workforce in the Bexar County area.

 For more information, call the UIW Office of Research and Graduate Studies at (210) 805-3555.